Wichtiger Hinweis

 - Do not touch the caterpillars or their webs

-- Change clothes immediately and take a shower, washing your hair thoroughly, after contact with caterpillar hairs
+- Change clothes immediately and take a shower, washing your hair thoroughly, after coming into contact with caterpillar hairs

 Due to the health risks and the specialized techniques required, control measures should only be carried out by professionals.